Nickchapman3773/Uranium-Fever/README.md

 # <p align=center>Requirements</p>
 - English Steam or GOG versions of Fallout: New Vegas and Fallout 3, both with all DLCs.
 	- Both Fallout: New Vegas and Fallout 3 **MUST** be on the same platform.
-	- The Epic Games and PCR versions are **INCOMPATIBLE** with Wabbajack
+	- The Epic Games, Steam PCR, and Steam Cut German versions are **INCOMPATIBLE**.
+> [!note]
+> The GOG version is still pending release.
 - Windows 10 or higher (64-bit).
 - <a href="https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/" onclick="window.open('https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/', '_self');">Visual C++</a>.
 	- Extract the archive, open the extracted folder, right click `install_all.bat`, and select run as administrator.